-Dr Fantoni teaches both Italian language modules and modules on Italian culture (thematic).
-Currently he is teaching the first-year accelerated (ab initio) course module and second year post-A-level module.
-From January 2015 he will also teach final-year students.
-Dr Fantoni is also responsible for the year abroad and dissertation modules.
+Dr Fantoni teaches both Italian language modules and modules on Italian history, cinema and culture (thematic).
+He also gives lectures in History and Media.
+Dr Fantoni is responsible for the year abroad programme for Italian.

 Before coming to Nottingham Trent, Dr Fantoni taught at Strathclyde University, Glasgow (2009 - 2013); at the Centro Promozione Italiana, Edinburgh (2012/13) and at secondary school level in Italy (2006 - 2009).

 Dr Fantoni gained a PhD in 2013 in Twentieth Century Italian History / Cultural Studies / Film Studies.
 His doctoral thesis is entitled Red Screens: The Cinematographic Production of the Italian Communist Party (1946 – 1979).
 His doctoral research concerned the production of propaganda films and documentaries by the Italian Communist Party (PCI) between 1946 and 1979.
 The research focused simultaneously on the historical and political context, the specific production context, the film texts and their critical and popular reception.
 Dr Fantoni has an MPhil (by research) on the political and social entrenchment of the Italian Communist Party in the upper Valdarno, a small area in central Tuscany, between the 1940s and the 1970s.
 His Tesi di laurea (vecchio ordinamento) at the University of Florence focused on the CGIL (Confederazione Generale Italiana del Lavoro) the communist-socialist trade union.

 Dr Fantoni's current research areas are: History of the Italian left, Italian post-war cinema, the use of cinematic texts in historical research, the public and political use of history.